AlexPavlou/MyDotfiles/README.md

 ## What even is this?

 All my suckless programs have luke smith's builds as their base, dwm has been patched a bit and the source code has been altered quite a bit, especially with certain functions and parts from MentalOutlaw's build which has fixed it for me a few times.
 Another person I must thank is siduck because his build of dwm (github.com/siduck/chadwm) gave me lots of ideas like the colorfultag patch and the bar/statuspadding patches which really helped my dwm take off.
 Other than dwm, st/dmenu and dwmblocks are pretty much just how I got them with a couple of things changed like the colors/modules and I defined a little variable in dwmblocks so I don't have to flood /usr/local/bin/ with scripts.
-Any xresources/xrdb patches have been pretty much removed and StickyTags or whatever have been turned useless.
+I wanted this build to be light, quick and not too bloaty, things like sticky/scratchy and whatever patches have been removed, just like xresources/clickable statusbar and anything that has to do with dwmblocks/shiftview, although this might be added soon enough/hide vacant tags etc.

 ## Patches applied

-I applied the following patches to DWM:
+I applied the following patches to dwm:

 - statuspadding
 - barpadding
 - colorfultag patch (https://github.com/fitrh/dwm/issues/1 and siduck's chadwm)
 - preserveonrestart patch
-- Most of the patches that came with Luke Smith's build like vanitygaps and the many many layouts
+- swallow patch
+- True Fullscreen
+- vanity gaps
+- Layouts, of which not all work but well, good enough
 - notitle
 - underline tags
 - status2d

+St/Dmenu and Dwmblocks have the patches they came with -xresources

+I tried to keep dwm minimal, stylish and useful, without having 70 patches on it.

+*All Of these programs have colored emoji support, you simply have to install an adequate font.*

 ### Requirements

-- imlib2
+- imlib2 if you use nsxiv and Xinerama for suckless
 - any font patched with nerd font symbols, only reason I use a nerd font is for the arch logo and the cooler retro cpu character.
 You can get away with font-awesome
-- the bar needs xsetroot
+- xsetroot
 - other scripts could need acpi etc
-- movie script needs 2 programs for downloading the movie and the subtitle (if asked to)

 ## Other configurations